yaravenkat/LearningProject/README.md

 }
 ```

-5.Shift all even numbers to left side of array and odd number to right side java
+5.**Shift all even numbers to left side of array and odd number to right side java**
 ```java
 import java.util.*;
 import java.util.stream.*;